 When to go to Tukad Cepung

 By far the best time to go to Tukad Cepung is early.
-The crowds haven't arrived and the position of the sun in the morning will line up with the cave to create the amazing shafts of light.
+We'd recommend arriving by 9am to ensure the crowds haven't arrived and the position of the sun in the morning will line up with the cave to create the amazing shafts of light.
 We visited at 9am after seeing Tegalalang Rice Terrace for sunrise.

 Tukad Cepung Waterfall Entrance Price